LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

   - Selecting options leads to the intended sections (Start Quiz, Quit Quiz, Restart the Quiz with Run Program).

 - **Quiz Gameplay:**
-  - Players can input their answers during the quiz.
+  - Players can input their numeric answers during the quiz.
-  - Immediate feedback is provided for each question.
+  - Immediate feedback is provided for each question attempted.

 - **Scores:**
   - The "Completion Scores" correctly displays the scores achieved by players.